suyashmahar/sdsmdg.github.io/_posts/2016-10-17-android-studio-installation.md

 ![enter image description here](https://4.bp.blogspot.com/-Ld9O3cM65P8/UR-U0ENQYoI/AAAAAAAAAhw/z2I9qNF0-3g/s640/windows8_java_path_settings.JPG "final")

-You can ensure that your effort is valid by typing "javac- version"(without quotes) in command prompt.
+You can ensure that your effort is valid by typing "javac -version"(without quotes) in command prompt.
 If you get a version, you have successfully set-up Java environment variable and you are good to go.

 #### <i class="icon-check"></i>Android Studio Installation